-Every course at Carleton is identified by four letters and a number (i.e. ARCH1111).
-The four letters indicate the department name.
-The numbers indicate the course level (1000 level courses are first year, 2000 are second year, etc. 5000 level courses are graduate level courses).
+Every course at Carleton is identified by four letters and a number (for example, ARCH 1111).
+The four letters indicate the department name, in this example it is Architecture.
+The numbers indicate the course level: 1000 level courses are first-year, 2000 are second-year, 3000 are third-year and 4000 are fourth-year undergraduate courses; 5000 level courses are graduate courses.

-Do not select a course if you have not already completed the prerequisite courses.
+Students must not select a course if they do not meet the course prerequisites.
 Exceptions cannot be made to accommodate exchange students without the required background knowledge.

-Incoming graduate exchange students should be aware that the availability of graduate level courses (5000-level) changes on an annual basis and registration in specific 5000-level courses cannot be guaranteed.
-Should incoming graduate exchange students be required to take specific graduate level courses in accordance with the regulations of their home institution, they should contact the applicable Carleton Graduate Department as part of their research into which courses would be available.prior to applying for exchange.
+Graduate exchange students should be aware that the availability of graduate courses (5000 level) changes on an annual basis and registration in specific courses cannot be guaranteed.
+It is strongly recommended that students contact the applicable Carleton Graduate Department as part of their course selection process.

 Initially, exchange students have registration holds which prevent them from registering in courses.
 Once a student has been approved and registered by Carleton in the minimum number of courses required per term, they will have achieved full-time status.
 Students will then receive an individualized email confirming their registration details.
 Upon receipt of this personalized email, a student will be issued a time-ticket and given access to the course registration system which will then allow them to make changes to their schedule if needed on their own.